IC27 Mock Test Sample 13

 d) Health officer

-a) Only own dispensaries
+a) Only hospitals

-b) Only own hospitals
+b) Only private hospitals

-c) Only private hospitals
+c) Dispensaries and hospitals

-a) Mutual funds
+a) Funds in mutual funds

 b) Medicines